improving-minnesota/angular2-todo/README.md

 # How to start

-**Note** that this seed project was built with node v4.2.1 or higher and npm v2.14.7.
+**Note** that this seed project was built with node v4.2.1 and npm v3.3.6.

 ```bash
 git clone https://github.com/objectpartners/angular2-todo.git